malharshah04/semester-1-mini-project/README.md

 the project is made by me
-run the index file to start the website in local browser
+run the index.html file to start the website in local browser